Two Years Later: Production

 On 22 June 2025, it was announced that the series had gone into production in Brisbane, Queensland with funding secured from Screen Australia with post production taking place in the Queensland facilities, the eight part drama will air in 2026 on Paramount+.
-The series was written by Pete Bridges with Emma Freeman directing with Brenton Thwaites and Phoebe Tonkin serving as the series two leads.
+The series was written by Pete Bridges with Emma Freeman directing and Helen O'Loan as Production Designer.
+Brenton Thwaites and Phoebe Tonkin serving as the series two leads.

 Screen Queensland CEO Jacqui Feeney said that the agency was proudly supporting the production with its incentives and said that it was a testament to the industry and what it can achieve.

+On 8 February, the series premiered at the AACTA Festival.

+On 8 May 2026, the trailer for the series was released and the series would air all eight episodes from 4 June 2026.